 The simple stains make the organism visible and help us examine the organism’s shape, size, and arrangement, necessary to distinguish a particular group of organisms.
 The process generally involves three sequential steps like smear preparation, heat fixing and staining of the bacteria.

 - Procedure of Simple Staining

 Definition of Simple Staining

 Simple staining is defined as one of the ordinaries yet the popular method used to elucidate the bacterial size, shape and arrangement to differentiate the various bacteria groups.
 It stains the bacterial cell uniformly and thus increases the visibility of an organism.
-A term simple staining sometimes interchangeable with the terms like direct, positive or monochrome staining.
+The term simple staining sometimes interchangeable with the terms like direct, positive or monochrome staining.
 Now let us understand why simple staining is called by such alternative names.